 Are you new to horse racing and want to banter with the best of them at a Melbourne Cup party or work place gathering?
-Horsebetting.com.au will dumb it down for you, give you some discussion points and tip you into a few winners.
+Our Beginners guide to betting on the Melbourne Cup is the best in the business.
+New horse racing punters have landed in the right spot and Horsebetting.com.au will dumb it down for you, give you some Melbourne Cup discussion points and tip you into a few winners.
+You can use the following links to indicate what type of first-time or beginner Melbourne Cup bettor you are:

 Quick reference guide to betting on the Melbourne Cup